apache/druid/docs/tutorials/index.md

     Feel free to go back and change settings from previous steps to see how doing so updates the spec.
     Similarly, you can edit the spec directly and see it reflected in the previous steps.

-    > For other ways to load ingestion specs in Druid, see the [file loading tutorial](tutorial-batch).
+    > For other ways to load ingestion specs in Druid, see [Tutorial: Loading a file](./tutorial-batch.md).

 14. Once you are satisfied with the spec, click **Submit**.